CruiseOutlook

 • Visit Cane Garden Bay for sunbathing and water sports.

-• Explore the historic capital, Road Town, and its local shops.
+• Explore the historic sites in Road Town, including the 18th-century Fort Burt.

-• Hike to the Sage Mountain National Park for breathtaking views.
+• Hike the trails of Sage Mountain National Park for panoramic views.

 Typical Weather

-Tortola enjoys a warm tropical climate, with temperatures averaging between 75°F and 85°F year-round.
-The dry season runs from December to April, making it the best time to visit, while the wet season lasts from May to November, with a higher chance of rain and storms.
+Tortola enjoys a tropical climate with warm temperatures year-round, averaging around 80°F (27°C).
+The dry season runs from December to April, making it the best time to visit, while the rainy season, from May to November, can bring occasional storms.

 What to Pack